Here for you and ready to help

 Video visits are covered by many insurance plans, with more plans covering video visits every day.
+Video visits are billed the same as in-person visits.
 To be sure what your insurance covers, call the number on the back of your membership card.

 How should I prep for my video visit?

 Before logging in for your video visit it’s helpful to consider what is the best device, space and lighting you may need to help your experience go as smoothly as possible.

 - Consider using a laptop or device that is easy to prop up without you needing to hold it up.
 This will help if your doctor or care provider needs you to back up from the screen for specific movements or exercises.
 Don’t have a device you can easily prop?
 Consider having a family member be your videographer.

 - It’s helpful to find a space with minimal distractions or background noise to help you and your care provider stay focused on you and your treatment.

 - Test out your volume to make sure the volume on the device you are using is on and loud enough for you and your care provider to hear each other.

 What should I wear for my video visit?

 You can dress how you would if you were coming in for an in-person orthopedic appointment.